-Likely significant effects on environmental components which are identified include those which are interrelated; implementation of the Draft Plan will not affect the interrelationships between these components.
-However the Proposed Material Alterations will increase the frequency of interrelationships between human health, water, biodiversity and flora and fauna as a result of increasing flood risk.
-The presence of significant interrelationships between environmental components is identified on Table 8.5.
+Likely significant effects on environmental components that are identified include those which are interrelated; implementation of the Plan will not affect the interrelationships between these components.
+The presence of significant interrelationships between environmental components is identified on Table 8.3.